ultravioletrs/cube-docs/docs/developer-guide.md

 ## Open Web UI Integration

-Open Web UI is integrated into Cube AI to allow interaction with the LLM models.
-For more detailed information on installation, setup, and configuration, you can refer to the [Open Web UI documentation](https://docs.openwebui.com/).
+Open Web UI is integrated into Cube AI to help in monitoring key performance metrics of the models, including response time, token processing speed, evaluation durations, and error rates.
+This helps ensure optimal model performance and allows for real-time adjustments.
+For more detailed setup and configuration instructions, refer to the [Open Web UI documentation](https://docs.openwebui.com/).

-Once Cube AI services are up and running, you can access the Open Web UI through your browser at:
+To access Open Web UI, once Cube AI services are up and running, open your browser and navigate to:

 ```bash
 http://<your-server-ip-address>:3000